nizankr/linux/README.md

 **Introducing Ability to Migrate Pinned Pages in the Linux Kernel**

 By Nizan Kafman-Raz and Omer Daube
-Under the guidance of Nadav Amit, Dan Tzafrir
+Under the guidance of Nadav Amit and Dan Tzafrir
 Computer Science Faculty, Technion, 2024-2025

 ## Project Overview

 This project introduces the ability to migrate pinned memory pages in the Linux kernel.
-Pinned pages are memory pages that are locked in physical memory and cannot be swapped out, typically used for direct memory access (DMA) operations by devices.
+Pinned pages are memory pages that are locked in physical memory and cannot be migrated, typically caused by direct memory access (DMA) operations.
 Our implementation enables migration of these previously immovable pages, improving memory management flexibility in the Linux kernel.

 Forked from torvalds/linux (v6.6)